Nate Lewis

-Nathaniel "Nate" Lewis (born October 19, 1966) is a former professional American football wide receiver in the National Football League.
-He played six seasons for the San Diego Chargers (1990–1993) and the Chicago Bears (1994–1995).
+Nathaniel Lewis (born October 19, 1966) is an American former professional football wide receiver in the National Football League (NFL).
+He was selected by the Chargers in the seventh round of the 1990 NFL draft.
+He played six seasons for the San Diego Chargers from 1990 to 1993 and Chicago Bears from 1994 to 1995.

+Early life and education

 Born and raised in Moultrie, GA, Lewis attended Oregon Tech where he played one season his senior year.
 Following his freshman year at a junior college: Oklahoma A&M, Lewis played at Georgia his sophomore and junior years, however he was dismissed due to academic reasons following his junior year.

+Football career

 His senior year at Oregon Tech was ended short due to a leg injury, but included 27 caught passes for 434 yards and two touchdowns.